yuansuny/yuansuny.github.io/_pages/about.md

 News
 ======
+[29/05/20] Our paper ''*Automatic Decomposition of Integer Programs for Lagrangian Relaxation Using a Multiobjective Approach*'' has been NOMINATED as a best paper award in GECCO.
 [21/03/20] Our Paper *Automatic Decomposition of Integer Programs for Lagrangian Relaxation Using a Multiobjective Approach* has been accepted to GECCO 2020.

 <!---
 * Our paper *Using Statistical Measures and Machine Learning for Graph Reduction to Solve Maximum Weight Clique Problems* has been accepted by IEEE Transactions on Pattern Analysis and Machine Intelligence (__impact factor: 17.7__).